Annual bus safety inspections

 - The operator keeps a record detailing the inspection results for each bus

-- If the bus is greater than five tonnes gross vehicle mass (GVM), the annual safety inspection must include a roller brake test.
+- If the bus is greater than 4.5 tonnes gross vehicle mass (GVM), the annual safety inspection must include a roller brake test.
 A copy of the roller brake test report must be attached to the inspection document

 - A copy of the completed inspection document (including the roller brake test report) must be sent to TSV within five days of the annual safety inspection.

 The information on this page provides a general overview and does not cover all of the relevant law regarding that topic.